Almost hidden in a quiet corner of Granville Island, this 17-meter-high pole was erected in 1999 and was carved via the joint efforts of...

 Pekoe Tea Lounge

-A welcoming and restorative respite from clamorous Broadway, this smashing locals' favorite is ideal for visiting tea nuts.
-Choose from...
+A restorative respite from clamorous Broadway, this locals' favorite is ideal for visiting tea nuts.
+Choose from dozens of varieties...

 Salmon n' Bannock

-Vancouver's only First Nations restaurant is a delightful little art-lined bistro among an unassuming strip of Broadway shops.
-It's...
+Vancouver's only First Nations restaurant is a delightful art-lined little bistro on an unassuming strip of Broadway shops.
+It's worth...

 1133 W Broadway · interesting places nearby

-Hidekazu Tojo's legendary skill with the sushi knife launched Vancouver's Japanese dining scene and his sleek restaurant is still a pilgrimage spot for many.
+Hidekazu Tojo's legendary skill with the sushi knife launched Vancouver's Japanese dining scene and his sleek restaurant is still a pilgrimage spot.
 Among his exquisite dishes are favorites such as lightly steamed monkfish, sautéed halibut cheeks and fried red tuna wrapped with seaweed and served with plum sauce.
 A sophisticated night out; book ahead for a seat at the omakaze sushi bar.

 If Tojo is there on your visit, consider asking him about his Tojo tuna roll.
 Created to introduce 1970s North American audiences to the pleasures of eating raw fish, legend says that his creation later became known as the California Roll.
 And the rest, of course, is sushi history.